The 7th Barcelona Conference on Education (BCE2026)

-The Barcelona Conference on Education (BCE2023) will be held alongside The Barcelona Conference on Arts, Media & Culture (BAMC2023), and many of the sessions will concentrate on areas at the intersection of education and the arts and humanities.
+The Barcelona Conference on Education (BCE2026) will be held alongside The Barcelona Conference on Arts, Media & Culture (BAMC2026) as a part of the IAFOR European City Conference Series, and many of the sessions will concentrate on areas at the intersection of education and the arts and humanities.
 In keeping with IAFOR’s commitment to interdisciplinary study, delegates at either conference are encouraged to attend sessions in other disciplines.
 Registration for either conference will allow delegates to attend sessions in the other.
 We expect the resultant professional and personal collaborations to endure for many years, and we look forward to seeing you in Barcelona and online!

 Key Information